How you can help the Bedford & Somerset County gunsmith project

 I would like to have the Civil War pension and service records for the John Furney individual or individuals who served in the 144th Illinois Infantry and the 46th Ohio Infantry.
 Those records should be available (for a price) from the National Archives.

 Annapolis: The letter Colonel Thomas Sprigg wrote to Governor Thomas S. Lee on September 11, 1794, warning of the danger to the magazine at Frederick Town.
-The letter is supposed to be at the Hall of Records.
+The letter is supposed to be at the Hall of Records, but I haven't found it there yet.

 Coshocton County: I need a digital copy of the estate records of Joseph Mills, who died on September 8, 1876.